 Students who already hold the Graduate Certificate in Applied Business Analytics may waive the four specialization courses.

 *Degree requirements may vary for those students transferring credits from previous coursework at Boston University or receiving course waivers due to professional designations.

 Students must complete the degree core courses, specialization courses, and electives as indicated.

-As a prerequisite to the course MET AD 571 Business Analytics Foundations, students are required to complete MET AD 100 Pre-Analytics Laboratory.
+As a prerequisite to the course MET AD 571 Business Analytics Foundations, students are required to complete MET AD 100 Pre-Analytics Laboratory and MET ADR 100 Introduction to R for Business.
 Some courses may have additional prerequisites.